types of loading dock lifts

 When loading is complete, the operator will push a button to return the leveler to its stored position

-Ergonomically efficient and easier for workers since there is no bending and chain pulling, resulting in a lower chance of injury
+Ergonomically efficient and easier for workers since no bending and chain is pulling, resulting in a lower chance of injury

 Hydraulic leveler consists of one motor, two cylinders, and hoses